loda-lang/loda-programs/programs/oeis/list6.md

 * [A311586](http://oeis.org/A311586) ([L14 program](311/A311586.asm)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311612](http://oeis.org/A311612) ([L16 program](311/A311612.asm)): Coordination sequence Gal.5.98.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311625](http://oeis.org/A311625) ([L36 program](311/A311625.asm)): Coordination sequence Gal.5.99.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A311709](http://oeis.org/A311709) ([L27 program](311/A311709.asm)): Coordination sequence Gal.4.121.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311801](http://oeis.org/A311801) ([L31 program](311/A311801.asm)): Coordination sequence Gal.6.115.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311807](http://oeis.org/A311807) ([L06 program](311/A311807.asm)): Coordination sequence Gal.3.12.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311816](http://oeis.org/A311816) ([L10 program](311/A311816.asm)): Coordination sequence Gal.5.95.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.